ebuhle/chunklet/chunk_test.md

 <img src="chunk_test_files/figure-gfm/ggplot2_demo-1.png" width="75%" style="display: block; margin: auto;" />

-## Chunk that requires objects defined in RMarkdown
+## Chunk with inputs from RMarkdown

 Can we invoke an external chunk that relies on objects defined here in the RMarkdown itself?
 Let’s find out.
 First we assign a variable